 Ashley Cleveland – driving near Fieldstone Farms in Franklin; movie theater in Cool Springs

-Sara Evans – Puckett’s Grocery in Franklin
+Sara Evans – eating at Puckett’s Grocery in Franklin

 Jeff Fisher – church